ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/ZiLiang-Ngoi/_index.md

 - Research Assistants

 ---
 Zi Liang graduated from National University of Singapore with a Bachelor of Social Sciences (Honours), majoring in Psychology in 2021.
 His research interest lies heavily on emotion regulation, specifically the development of emotional ability and interventions which help to improve emotion regulation.
-He is open to any psychology related topics as he is still currently exploring the broad horizon of psychology discipline.
+He is open to any psychology related topics as he is still exploring the broad horizon of psychology discipline.
 ---